Azure/batch-shipyard/docs/14-batch-shipyard-configuration-jobs.md

 priority, however, tasks that are already running with lower priority are not preempted.
 Valid values are within the range of [-1000, 1000] and the default is `0`.
-* (optional) `allow_run_on_missing_image` allows tasks with a Docker image reference that was not pre-loaded on to the compute node via `global_resources`:`docker_images` in the global configuration to be able to run.
-Note that you should attempt to specify all Docker images that you intend to run in the `global_resources`:`docker_images` property in the global configuration to minimize scheduling to task execution latency.
 * (optional) `user_identity` property is to define which user to run the container as.
 By default, if this property is not defined, the container will be run as the root user.
 However, it may be required to run the container